Dairy Herdshare

 To join, email me at robert@lakeroad.farm.
 We’ll get the documents below signed and arrange start date, pickup location, billing.

-The Bill of Sale, Shareholder Agreement, and Processing Services Agreement constitute the legal basis of your membership in the herdshare.
-(These documents were prepared by the Farm-to-Consumer Legal Defense Fund.)
+These documents constitute the legal basis of your membership in the herdshare.
+(They were prepared by the Farm-to-Consumer Legal Defense Fund.)

 One share in the herd entitles its owner to one gallon of milk per week.